revive-adserver/revive-adserver/README.txt

-    phpAdsNew 2.0.9-pr1
+    Openads 2.0.10
     ------------------------------------------------------------------------

-    phpAdsNew is an open-source ad server, with an integrated banner management interface and tracking system for gathering statistics.
-With phpAdsNew you can easily rotate paid banners and your own in-house advertisements.
+    Openads is an open-source ad server, with an integrated banner management interface and tracking system for gathering statistics.
+With Openads you can easily rotate paid banners and your own in-house advertisements.
 You can even integrate banners from third party advertising companies.

-    Copyright (c) 2000-2006
+    Copyright (c) 2000-2007
     ------------------------------------------------------------------------

-	Niels Leenheer 	   <niels at phpadsnew dot com>
-	Matteo Beccati     <matteo at phpadsnew dot com>
+	Matteo Beccati     <matteo dot beccati at openads dot org>

-	Noor Dawod         <noor at comrax dot com>
+	Scott Switzer      <scott dot switzer at openads dot org>

+    - Based on phpAdsNew 2 created by:
+      Niels Leenheer, Matteo Beccati,
-	Stefan Morgenroth  <dandra at users.sourceforge dot net>
+      Noor Dawod, Stefan Morgenroth

-    - Documentation written and maintained by:
+    - phpAdsNew 2 documentation was written by:
       Niels Leenheer, Matteo Beccati

     - Based on phpAdsNew 1 created by: